 - Experience in numerical modelling and analytical/computational tools.

 - High motivation for teamwork and good communication skills.

 - Experience in optical measurement techniques, experimental dynamics at the microscale and microfabrication are an advantage.

 TU Delft offers a customisable compensation package, a discount for health insurance and sport memberships, and a monthly work costs contribution.
 Flexible work schedules can be arranged.
 An International Children’s Centre offers childcare and an international primary school.
 Dual Career Services offers support to accompanying partners.
 Salary and benefits are in accordance with the Collective Labour Agreement for Dutch Universities.

 As a PhD candidate you will be enrolled in the TU Delft Graduate School.
 TU Delft Graduate School provides an inspiring research environment; an excellent team of supervisors, academic staff and a mentor; and a Doctoral Education Programme aimed at developing your transferable, discipline-related and research skills.
 Please visit http://www.tudelft.nl/phd for more information.

 For more information about this position, please contact Dr. Richard Norte, phone: +31 (0)6 44488945, e-mail: firstname.lastname@example.org or contact Prof. dr. Peter Steeneken, email@example.com.
-To apply, please e-mail name of three references, a complete CV with transcripts, list of publications (if any) and a letter of motivation by 1 November 2018 to Irina Bruckner, application-3mE@tudelft.nl.
-The position could start as early as September 2018.
+To apply, please e-mail name of three references, a complete CV with transcripts, list of publications (if any) and a letter of motivation by 31 January 2019 to Irina Bruckner, application-3mE@tudelft.nl.

 When applying for this position, please refer to vacancy number 3mE18-54.